 Inherited genetic mutations play a role in only 5%–10% of those diagnosed.
-Alternative and integrative doctors know that for the majority of patients there is a reason why the immune system allowed the cancer to grow, and to discover the root of the problem, they investigate a person’s total lifestyle, history, and micronutrient and metabolic status.
+Alternative and integrative doctors know that for the majority of cancer patients there is a reason why the immune system allowed the cancer to grow, and to discover the root of the problem, they investigate a person’s total lifestyle, history, and micronutrient and metabolic status.

-In addition to restoring the optimum functioning of all body systems, alternative and integrative treatment focus on eliminating cancer through the use of natural therapies that weaken or kill cancer cells and result in tumor reduction.
+In addition to restoring the optimum functioning of all body systems, alternative therapies focus on eliminating cancer through the use of natural therapies that weaken or kill cancer cells and result in tumor reduction.
 Even better, these therapies have minimal to no toxicity and no serious side effects.
 Unlike chemotherapy and radiation, alternative treatment does not make cancer more aggressive and often improves immune function and overall health and well-being.

 In contrast, mainstream standard cancer treatment and research focus on tumor shrinkage, using the “accepted” protocols for each type of cancer.
 Typically, there is no explanation as to why a person got cancer to begin with, and a common answer to this question is “bad luck.”
 The unique characteristics, lifestyle, and overall health of the person who has the tumor is of little concern.

-The success of the treatment is measured by the degree of tumor shrinkage, despite the fact that tumor response has no correlation with prolongation of life or the potential for metastasis.
+The success of the treatment is measured by the degree of tumor shrinkage, despite the fact that tumor response has no correlation with the prolongation of life or the potential for metastasis.
 If no tumor can be detected on scans after treatment, a person is determined to be free of active disease.

 Although patients may be counseled about the risk of recurrence after treatment, rarely are they told about the almost inevitable survival of at least some cancer cells.
 In particular, cancer stem cells.

 4. Nourishing and Strengthening the Body

 Most clinics in Mexico provide their patients with an individualized program of nutrition and lifestyle modification as well as supplementation based on focused lab testing and the type of cancer being treated.